 The purpose of the mechanical engineering concentration is to promote the cause of Christ by providing engineering education in a Christian and traditional, liberal-arts setting to develop undergraduates who are biblical in their philosophical worldview, Christlike in their character, and exemplary in their practice of mechanical engineering.

-Graduates of the mechanical engineering concentration will demonstrate the following outcomes:
+Graduates of the mechanical engineering concentration will also demonstrate the following outcomes: